 Necrotizing subcutaneous infection (NSI) is typically caused by a mixture of aerobic and anaerobic organisms that cause necrosis of subcutaneous tissue, usually including the fascia.
 This infection most commonly affects the extremities and perineum.
-Affected tissues become red, hot, and swollen, resembling severe cellulitis (see Bacterial Skin Infections: Cellulitis).
+Affected tissues become red, hot, and swollen, resembling severe cellulitis (see Cellulitis), and pain develops out of proportion to clinical findings.
 Without timely treatment, the area becomes gangrenous.
 Patients are acutely ill.
 Diagnosis is by history and examination and is supported by evidence of overwhelming infection.
 Treatment involves antibiotics and surgical debridement.
 Prognosis is poor without early, aggressive treatment.

 NSI typically results from infection with group A streptococci (eg, Streptococcus pyogenes) or a mixture of aerobic and anaerobic bacteria (eg, Bacteroides sp).
-These organisms typically extend to subcutaneous tissue from a contiguous ulcer, an infection, or after trauma.
+These organisms typically extend to subcutaneous tissue from a contiguous ulcer or an infection or after trauma.
 Streptococci can arrive from a remote site of infection via the bloodstream.
-Perineal involvement (also called Fournier's gangrene) is usually a complication of recent surgery, perirectal abscess, periurethral gland infection, or retroperitoneal infection from perforated abdominal viscera.
+Perineal involvement (also called Fournier gangrene) is usually a complication of recent surgery, perirectal abscess, periurethral gland infection, or retroperitoneal infection resulting from perforated abdominal viscera.
 Patients with diabetes are at particular risk of NSI.

 NSI causes tissue ischemia by widespread occlusion of small subcutaneous vessels.
 Vessel occlusion results in skin infarction and necrosis, which facilitates the growth of obligate anaerobes (eg, Bacteroides) while promoting anaerobic metabolism by facultative organisms (eg, Escherichia coli), resulting in gangrene.
 Anaerobic metabolism produces hydrogen and nitrogen, relatively insoluble gases that may accumulate in subcutaneous tissues.